ppotatto/kokoa-clone-2023/README.md

-#KOkoa Clone 2023 Update
+# Kokoa Clone 2023 Update

-CSS got so much better!
+CSS&HTML are so much better!